Amid68/Fake-News-Detection/baseline/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection.md

 # Traditional Machine Learning Baselines for Fake News Detection

+## Introduction

-In this notebook, I'll implement and evaluate traditional machine learning approaches for fake news detection on the ISOT dataset.
-These baseline models will provide important reference points for comparing with the more complex transformer-based models (DistilBERT, RoBERTa, TinyBERT, and MobileBERT) explored in other notebooks.
+This notebook implements and evaluates traditional machine learning approaches for fake news detection on the ISOT dataset.
+These baseline models serve as important reference points for comparing with more complex transformer-based models (DistilBERT, RoBERTa, TinyBERT, and MobileBERT) explored in other notebooks.
+Understanding the performance of these simpler models helps contextualize the value proposition of lightweight pretrained transformer models in terms of accuracy, efficiency, and resource requirements.

 ## 1. Setup and Library Installation

-First, I'll import the necessary libraries and set up the environment.
+First, I import the necessary libraries and set up the environment:

 ```python